 Optical filters have always played an important role in photography.
-Not only can with them certain effects are generated, but they also help exposure times to extend and on various light situations to be able to react flexibly and quickly.
-For this reason, Marvin Schmidt tested under real conditions how an innovative rectangular filter holder in connection with the appropriate photo filters can become a versatile and reliable tool that you can also use for your creative visions implement with ease.
+Not only can you use them certain effects are generated, but they also help Exposure times to extend and open different lighting situations to be able to react flexibly and quickly.
+On this occasion, Marvin Schmidt tested under real conditions how an innovative rectangular filter holder in conjunction with the appropriate photo filters becomes a versatile and reliable tool with which you can also use your creative visions implement with ease.

 A summery snapshot with the F:X Pro filter holder Mark III

-The Purpose of the practice test was to create a summery beach atmosphere in the local area at the Uerdinger-Rheinbrücke in Krefeld.
+The Aim of the practical test The aim was to create a summer beach atmosphere in the local area at the Uerdinger Rhine Bridge in Krefeld.
 The challenge for the photographer: the Krefeld chemical park and the city center.
-With the right equipment, a precise preparation and a creative image composition he wanted to create an aesthetically pleasing shot without the city center and the chemical park becoming the focus of the shot.
-The fact that there are not many places in the area that offer fine sand as a foreground was particularly challenging for him with this shot.
-For the most part, only meadows or rocks can be found at the location, which, from the photographer's point of view, would not have created a summery atmosphere at this point.
-At first glance, the options that Marvin Schmidt had in this case were correspondingly small.
+With the correct equipment, precise preparation and one creative image composition He wanted to create an aesthetically pleasing shot without the city center and chemical park becoming the focus of the shot.
+What was particularly challenging for him with this shot was the fact that there aren't many places in the area that offer fine sand as a foreground.
+For the most part, only meadow areas or rocks can be found at the location, which from the photographer's point of view would not have created a summery atmosphere at this location.
+At first glance, the options Marvin Schmidt had in this case were correspondingly small.

-The preparation of the shooting: composition and image design
+Preparing for the shoot: composition and image design

-For Marvin Schmidt it is important to have a fairly precise idea of the picture before the shoot and with it F:X Pro Master Kit Square Filter Mark III to be able to draw from the full.
-In order to be able to wait for exactly the right moment at the Rhine bridge, he used well-known apps that showed him the exact position of the sun at a certain point in time.
-As an eye-catcher, the sun, captured as a sun star, should be directly under the bridge.
-That meant only a few minutes were left for the recording.
+For Marvin Schmidt it is important to have a fairly precise idea of the image and what it will be like before the shoot F:X Pro Master Kit Rectangular Filter Mark III to be able to draw on the full potential.
+In order to be able to time exactly the right moment at the Rhine bridge, he used well-known apps that showed him exactly the position of the sun at a certain point in time.
+The sun, captured as a sun star, should be located directly under the bridge as an eye-catcher.
+This meant there were only a few minutes left to record.

-Arriving at the location, Schmidt recommends not setting up the tripod and attaching the camera right away.
-In the first moment, he always picks up the camera first and tests a wide variety of perspectives.
-"Close to the ground, at eye level or a good middle ground in between, without a tripod you are much more flexible when testing perspectives," says the photographer.
-Once the potential perspective was found, that could tripod set up and the composition then in detail planned become.
+Once at the location, Schmidt recommends not setting up the tripod and attaching the camera straight away.
+At first he always picks up the camera and tries out a variety of perspectives.
+“Near the ground, at eye level or a good middle ground in between, without a tripod you are much more flexible when testing out perspectives,” says the photographer.
+Once the potential prospect was found, this could be done Tripod set up and the composition then in detail planned become.

-For this recording, Marvin Schmidt "tricked" and refined the composition by hand.
-The trunk placed at the bottom left was not originally on the spot, but fulfilled several tasks in its composition.
-First and foremost, the trunk from the lower left edge of the picture served as a leading line into the picture and as a direct one Extension of the sunbeam.
+For this recording, Marvin Schmidt “tricked” and refined the composition by hand.
+The trunk placed at the bottom left was not originally in that location, but fulfilled several tasks in its composition.
+Primarily, the trunk from the lower left edge of the picture served as a leading line into the picture and as a direct one Expansion of the sun's ray.

-"Here the viewer of the picture is confronted with it for the first time main subject, the sun shining through the bridge," the photographer explained the idea behind his composition.
-Another function of this stem was that it functioned as a "blocker," meaning that when the viewer's gaze wanders, the gaze keeps coming back In addition, the embankment served as another leading line which, in combination with the bridge, also drew attention back to the main subject.
+"Here the viewer of the picture is exposed to this for the first time main motif", the sun shining through the bridge," the photographer explained the idea behind his composition.
+Another function of this trunk was that it functioned as a "blocker."
+This means that if the viewer's gaze wanders, the gaze will always come back should be directed back to the main motif.
+In addition, the edge of the bank served as another leading line, which in combination with the bridge also drew attention back to the main motif.

-To be on the safe side with his composition, the photographer made sure the sun was in the right place perspective was.
-The sun's brightest reflection was pretty much right on that Intersection of the rule of thirds.
+To be on the safe side when it comes to his composition, the photographer made sure that the sun was in the right position perspective was.
+The sun's brightest mirror point was almost exactly on that Crossing point of the rule of thirds.
 In addition, the composition was divided roughly according to the rule of thirds in a ratio of 1:3 (2/3 background, 1/3 foreground).
-This contributes to a subconscious harmonious perceived composition at.
+This contributes to one's subconscious harmonious perceived Image composition at.

 The photo equipment in practical use

-When the photographer was satisfied with his image composition, it was time to prepare the equipment.
-From his point of view, this was a tripod absolutely necessary as he is with long shutter speeds wanted to work from 6 seconds.
+When the photographer was satisfied with his composition, he began preparing it Equipments.
+From his point of view, this was a tripod absolutely necessary since he is with long shutter speeds of 6 seconds wanted to work.
 Only with a camera tripod could he ensure that these shots would be successful and not blurry.

-For his shoot at the Uerdinger-Rheinbrücke he sat next to the F:X Pro filter holder Mark III on the following equipment:
+For his shoot at the Uerdinger Rhine Bridge, he sat next to the F:X Pro filter holder Mark III on the following equipment: